Houken Junmai (Retro Label)

 Houken Junmai (Retro Label) / Houken Shuzo, Hiroshima

 寶劒純米(レトロラベル) / 宝剣酒造、広島県

 Houken Shuzo is located in a small village called Nigata on the outskirts of Kure City, a coastal town in Hiroshima prefecture.
-This region, like the more famous Saijo to it's north, is famous for soft water 軟水, and the kura described themselves as a place where this precious water "comes gushing forth".
+This region, like the more famous Saijo to it's north, is famous for soft water 軟水, and the makers of Houken say that their kura is a place where this precious water "comes gushing forth".

 Houken (宝剣) means treasured sword in Japanese, and for this Limited Edition retro design label, they decided to go with the traditional characters 寶劒 instead.
 Originally intended only for the local Hiroshima market, this sake is actually a blend of the seme 責め from both a Junmai Daiginjo and Junmai Ginjo tank.
 I'm also told that the rice is purely Hattan-Nishiki, however, there are some retailers who list it as also containing some sake made from Yamada-Nishiki.

-The seme, or final part of the press, is usually considered to be the least desirable, with the middle 中 being most highly prized.
-However, this sake is yet another example of how personal taste will always prevail over opinion, and goes to show what amazing sake can be produced from what was at one point considered to be merely the dregs at the end of a tank.
+The seme, or final part of the press, is usually considered to be the least desirable, with the naka 中, or middle, being the most highly prized.
+However, this sake is yet another example of how personal taste will always prevail over opinion, and goes to show what amazing sake can be produced from what was at one time considered to be merely the dregs at the end of a tank.

 The only bad news regarding this wonderful sake is that, perhaps due to its newfound fame, it is not particularly easy to find.
 Only recently has it been more widely distributed to regions outside of Hiroshima, and it is only released once a year in relatively small quantities.
 However, due to it consisting of seme, it is very reasonably priced, and this low price belies its true quality.